 How does a Web Service Work

-Web services depends on
+Web services depend on

-Let’s take a look at a SOAP based Web Service Anatomy:
+Let’s take a look at a SOAP-based Web Service Anatomy:

 Penetration Testing on Web Services:

 To begin penetration testing WebServices, we always require the following as preliminary:

 That’s all for now, in the next part of this series, we will learn about the test cases, methods, and tools used for Penetration Testing Web Services.